2025 Solar Incentives Guide for Norfolk, VA - Tax Credits & Rebates

 Can I apply for incentives both towards the initial cost of solar panels, and later as reimbursement?

-Yes, you can claim both tax credits and rebates towards the cost of solar panels.
-Depending on which incentives you are claiming, they may apply in a different order.
-Make sure that you speak with your solar installer or a local tax professional to ensure that you are claiming incentives correctly and that you're getting the most money possible.
+Yes, you can receive both tax credits and rebates towards the cost of solar panels.
+Depending on precisely which incentives you are applying for, they may apply in a different order.
+Make sure that you talk to your solar installer or a local tax professional to verify that you are claiming incentives correctly and that you're getting the most money possible.

-Many solar incentives apply to a property you own that is located within the United States, and most secondary residences fall under this distinction.
-There may be other solar incentives available for commercial properties, depending on the specifics.
-We recommend reaching out to your local solar installer and/or tax professional to better understand what incentives apply to your specific situation.
+Many solar incentives apply to a property located within the United States that you own; most secondary residences will fall under this distinction.
+Other solar incentives may be available for commercial properties, depending on the details.
+We recommend reaching out to your local solar installer and/or tax professional to better understand what incentives will apply to your specific situation.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.